Hong–Ou–Mandel effect: Mathematical description

 The relative minus sign appears because the classical lossless beam splitter produces a unitary transformation.
 This can be seen most clearly when we write the two-mode beam splitter transformation in matrix form:

-Similar transformations hold for the annihilation operators.
+Similar transformations hold for the creation operators.
 Unitarity of the transformation implies unitarity of the matrix.
 Physically, this beam splitter transformation means that reflection from one surface induces a relative phase shift of π, corresponding to a factor of −1, with respect to reflection from the other side of the beam splitter (see the Physical description above).